simeon-petrov-5/state-management-blub-meet/slide-deck.md

 # State Management

 On today's news
-- What's state ?
-What's global state || state management tool ?
+- What's state?
+What's global state || state management tool?
 - Local vs Global state (when to actually use it)?
-- How to keep it managable ?
+- How to keep it manageable?
 - But the data cache ...

 ----------